Caring.com

 • Trained Staff with Dementia Expertise: Staff members have the expertise and understanding necessary to manage dementia and anger while de-escalating challenging situations.

-• Individualized Care Plans: Memory care communities often have personalized care plans to manage dementia aggression.
-These plans consider each senior's unique challenges and behaviors to ensure they get appropriate support, medications, and assistance with daily activities, such as bathing.
+• Individualized Care Plans: Memory care communities often have personalized care plans to manage each senior's unique challenges and behaviors.
+This ensures they get appropriate support, medications, and assistance with daily activities.

 • Meaningful Engagement and Activities: Communities often prioritize activities that stimulate cognitive function and promote social interaction.
-Residents can participate in tailored programs that cater to their abilities, interests, and preferences — fostering a sense of purpose and enjoyment.
+Residents can participate in tailored programs that cater to their abilities, interests, and preferences.

 • Access to Specialized Services: Communities often have access to specialized services such as therapy, rehabilitation, and support groups that specifically cater to individuals with aggressive dementia.